Key takeaways

 What latency is achievable for a real-time video translator?

-Cascade or speech-to-speech (SeamlessM4T)?
+Cascade or direct speech-to-speech?

 Cascade for highest quality on European pairs and any pair DeepL covers.
-SeamlessM4T for sub-1 s latency and broadest language coverage.
-In production we usually run both, with a router picking based on the language pair.
+Managed neural speech-to-speech (OpenAI Realtime, Gemini Live) for sub-1 s latency; Meta M4T v2 when you need an open, self-hostable direct model and can accept its ~2 s streaming loop.
+In production we usually run both cascade and direct, with a router picking on the language pair.

 How much does a real-time video translator cost per minute?